chapel-lang/chapel/man/chpl.rst

     Enable [disable] the Chapel-implemented task tracking table that supports the execution-time **-b** / **-t** flags.
-This option is currently only useful when $CHPL\_TASKS is set or inferred to ’fifo’ and adds compilation-time overhead when it will not be used, so is off by default.
+This option is currently only useful when $CHPL\_TASKS is set or inferred to 'fifo' and adds compilation-time overhead when it will not be used, so is off by default.

 **--[no-]warn-const-loops**

-    Enable [disable] warnings for ’while’ loops whose condition is a ’const’ variable, because such a loop condition is likely unintended. ’While’ loops with ’param’ conditions do not trigger this warning.
+    Enable [disable] warnings for 'while' loops whose condition is a 'const' variable, because such a loop condition is likely unintended.
+'While' loops with 'param' conditions do not trigger this warning.

 **--[no-]warn-special**